 Species reactivityReacts with: Mouse, Rat, Human

 A phospho specific peptide corresponding to residues surrounding Tyrosine 460 of Human GAP.

-293T cell lysates; 293T cells
+- 293T cell lysates; 293T cells

 This product is a recombinant monoclonal antibody, which offers several advantages including:

 We are constantly working hard to ensure we provide our customers with best in class antibodies.
 As a result of this work we are pleased to now offer this antibody in purified format.
 We are in the process of updating our datasheets.
-The purified format is designated "PUR" on our product labels.
+The purified format is designated 'PUR' on our product labels.
 If you have any questions regarding this update, please contact our Scientific Support team.

 Storage instructionsShipped at 4°C. Store at -20°C. Stable for 12 months at -20°C.